-You'll notice some changes in your breasts as your body gets ready for breastfeeding your baby.
+You'll notice some changes in your breasts as your body gets ready to breastfeed.

 Early on in the pregnancy, you may notice a tingling sensation in your breasts.
-Your breasts may feel tender and sore.
+They may feel tender and sore.
 This is due to increasing levels of the hormone progesterone.

 The veins on the surface of your breasts may become more noticeable.
 You may also notice stretch marks on your breasts.

-From about 16 weeks your breasts are ready to start producing milk.
-This is colostrum (first milk).
-It's yellow in colour and is sometimes called 'liquid gold'.
+From about week 16, your breasts are ready to produce milk.
+This first milk is called colostrum and is yellow.
+It is often called 'liquid gold'.

 In the last few weeks of pregnancy, your nipples and your breasts become larger.